Last update 16 May 2023

 Current implementation status

-The Bundestag and Bundesrat have passed a whistleblowing protection law and implemented the EU Whistleblowing Directive withe the new Whistleblower Protection Act passed on May 12th, 2023.
+Voted by the Bundestag and Bundesrat, the new German Whistleblower Protection Act (Hinweisgeberschutzgesetz, or “HinSchG”) passed on May 12th, 2023.

-After its promulgation, the Whistleblower Protection Act is expected to come in to force in June 2023.
+After its promulgation, the German Whistleblower Protection Act will come in to force on July 2nd, 2023

 Fines can be imposed on employers 6 months later if they have not set up the required internal whistleblowing platform.